-- Report the proceedings of the Legislative Assembly and the Legislative Council, committees of the Parliament and ministerial conferences - Attend committee hearings and produce a comprehensive overview of proceedings-a real-time checklist, or "log", of the order of speakers, reference documents quoted, interruptions, etc-to the office's prescribed format, to enable an accurate transcription of the hearing Transcribe proceedings and hearings, using either computer-assisted transcription (CAT) technology, pen shorthand or audio recordings and voice recognition technology - Produce on screen an accurate report of proceedings of acceptable literary quality, conforming to Hansard reporting style and forms - Check spelling and punctuation, correct grammatical errors and, where necessary, reconstruct member contributions having regard to the political context of the speech - Research using relevant sources references to proper names, place names, technological terminology, figures, departments, Act titles and reports, as well as historical, geographical and literary references, foreign words and phrases, and so forth - Proofread publications to ensure their literary and grammatical acceptance, spelling and punctuation, ensure the accuracy of Hansard forms and procedure, and ensure that the Hansard style guide and procedure has been followed - Contribute to the evolution of the Hansard function by researching, trialling and implementing new techniques and systems for the production of both written and audiovisual records of the Legislative Assembly and Legislative Council proceedings - Model Department of Parliamentary Services values of excellence, innovation, collaboration, integrity and service and comply with the code of conduct - Accountable to the Deputy Editor when reporting the proceedings of the Legislative Council and to the Senior Subeditor when reporting the proceedings of the Legislative Assembly - Work in two teams, which rotate from session to session between the Legislative Assembly and the Legislative Council - Perform other duties as required by the Editor of Debates
+- Report the proceedings of the Legislative Assembly and the Legislative Council and committees of the Parliament - Attend committee hearings and produce a comprehensive overview of proceedings-a real-time checklist, or "log", of the order of speakers, reference documents quoted, interruptions, etc-to the office's prescribed format, to enable an accurate transcription of the hearing.
+Transcribe proceedings and hearings, using audio recordings and voice recognition technology - Produce an accurate report of proceedings of acceptable literary quality, conforming to Hansard reporting style and forms - Check spelling and punctuation, correct grammatical errors and, where necessary, reconstruct member contributions having regard to the political context of the speech - Research using relevant sources references to proper names, place names, technological terminology, figures, departments, Act titles and reports, as well as historical, geographical and literary references, foreign words and phrases, and so forth - Proofread publications to ensure their literary and grammatical acceptance, spelling and punctuation, ensure the accuracy of Hansard forms and procedure, and ensure that the Hansard style guide and procedure has been followed.